-IV.
+.
 SETTLEMENT PROVISIONS

-The non-reversionary gross settlement amount is \$1,275,000.
-Attorney fees of up to \$425,000 (thirty-three percent of the gross settlement), litigation costs not to exceed \$20,000, and administration costs of approximately \$6,000 will be paid from the gross settlement. \$50,000 will be allocated to PAGA penalties, 75 percent of which will be paid to the LWDA.
-The named plaintiffs will seek incentive award of \$10,000 each.
+The non-reversionary gross settlement amount is \$525,000.
+Attorney fees of up to \$175,000 (one-third of the gross settlement), litigation costs not to exceed \$20,000, and administration costs of up to \$9,750 will be paid from the gross settlement. \$7,500 will be allocated to PAGA penalties, 75 percent of which will be paid to the LWDA.
+The named plaintiff will seek an incentive award of \$10,000.

-The net settlement, approximately \$766,500, will be allocated to settlement class members proportionally based on their qualifying workweeks during the class period.
-A 2/3 weighted ratio factor will be applied to the workweeks of AWS Subclass members due to the greater value of their claims (as discussed below).
-The average payment will be \$7,902.06 to each of the 97 class members.
+The net settlement, approximately \$304,625, will be allocated to settlement class members proportionally based on their weeks worked during the settlement period.
+The average payment will be around \$477 to each of the 638 class members.
 Class members will not be required to submit a claim to receive their payments.
-For tax purposes, settlement payments will be allocated 1/3 to wages, 1/3 to penalties, and 1/3 to interest.
-The employer s share of taxes will be paid separately from the gross settlement.
-Funds associated with checks uncashed after 180 days will be transmitted to the State Controller s Office Unclaimed Property Fund, in the name of the class member for whom they are designated.
+For tax purposes, settlement payments will be allocated 20 percent to wages, 40 percent to penalties, and 40 percent to interest.
+The employer's share of taxes will be paid separately from the settlement.
+Funds associated with checks uncashed after 180 days will be paid to JVS SoCal as the cy pres recipient.

-In exchange for the settlement, class members who do not opt out will release any and all claims alleged or which could have been in alleged based on facts pleaded in Named Plaintiffs operative complaints in the State Action and Federal Action, during the Class Period, including but not limited to specified relevant wage and hour claims.
+In exchange for the settlement, class members who do not opt out will release "any and [all] claims that were alleged in the Litigation or which could have been alleged in the Litigation based on the facts asserted in the Litigation arising during the Settlement Period against Defendant," including specific wage and hour claims alleged in the operative complaint.
 The scope of the release is appropriately tied to the factual allegations in the complaint.
 (See Amaro v.
 Anaheim Arena Management, LLC (2021) 69 Cal.App.5th 521, 538.)
-Consistent with the statute, PAGA employees will not be able to opt out of that portion of the settlement.